Bulk reconstruction in flat holography: Introduction

-It turns out that the Corrollian conformal symmetry is closely related to celestial holography\cite{Chen:2021xkw,Donnay:2022aba, Bagchi:2022emh, Donnay:2022wvx,Bagchi:2023fbj,Donnay:2023mrd,Nguyen:2023miw,Mason:2023mti}, another realization of flat holography.
-The celestial holography and $\tmop{BMS}_4$/$\tmop{CCFT}_3$ approaches are related by Mellin transformations \cite{Bagchi:2022emh}.
+It turns out that the Carrollian conformal symmetry is closely related to celestial holography\cite{Chen:2021xkw,Donnay:2022aba, Bagchi:2022emh, Donnay:2022wvx,Bagchi:2023fbj,Donnay:2023mrd,Saha:2023hsl,Saha:2023abr,Mason:2023mti}, another realization of flat holography.
+The celestial holography and $\tmop{BMS}_4$/$\tmop{CCFT}_3$ approaches are related by (Modified) Mellin transformations \cite{Donnay:2022aba,Bagchi:2022emh,Donnay:2022wvx}.
 However there are a few subtleties and puzzles in flat holography.
 For example, as massive particles can never reach the null infinity, it seems that one should not consider the massive fields in the bulk and correspondingly one should only focus on the $\xi=0$ sector in dual field theory.
-Another perplexing issue is on the representations of Carrollian conformal algebra.
-Considering the flat space as the large radius limit of AdS spacetime would lead to the conclusion that the field in flat space is related to operator in the induced representation in the dual boundary CCFT \cite{Barnich:2014kra,Hao:2021urq} from which it is hard to establish the operator-state correspondence.
+Another perplexing issue is the representations of Carrollian conformal algebra.
+Considering the flat space as the large radius limit of AdS spacetime would lead to the conclusion that the field in flat space is related to the operator in the induced representation in the dual boundary CCFT \cite{Barnich:2014kra,Hao:2021urq} from which it is hard to establish the operator-state correspondence.

-The bulk reconstruction in flat holography has been studied to some extent in the literatures.
-In \cite{Hijano:2019qmi}, the HKLL proposal in flat spacetime has been found by taking the flat space limit of AdS spacetime, and the induced representation in the dual field theory has been used to compute the correlators.
-In the very recent works including \cite{Donnay:2022wvx}\cite{Nguyen:2023vfz}, it have been proposed that the free field can be reconstructed from the highest-weight representation in the CCFT as well.
+The bulk reconstruction in flat holography has been studied to some extent in the literature.
+In \cite{Hijano:2019qmi}, the HKLL proposal in flat spacetime has been found by taking the flat space limit of AdS spacetime, and the induced representation in the dual field theory has been used to compute the correlators\footnote{For another route to the bulk reconstruction of conformally coupled fields in flat space, see \cite{Bhattacharyya:2023czi}.}.
+In the very recent works including \cite{Donnay:2022wvx,Nguyen:2023vfz,Nguyen:2023miw}, it has been proposed that the free field can be reconstructed from the highest-weight representation in the CCFT as well.
 In particular, the bulk free field has been reconstructed via a bulk-boundary propagator by using the Kirchhoff-d’Adhemar formula\cite{Penrose:1980yx} in the context of $\tmop{BMS}_4$/$\tmop{CCFT}_3$\cite{Donnay:2022wvx}.